a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 This example is for a scene that sets a Thermostat setpoint based on one of three triggers.

-Trigger 1 Luup event - Set to 20 during daytime, do nothing at night.
+Trigger 1 Luup event - Set to 20 during daytime, do nothing at night:

 ```lua
 local function checkDayTime()